Merit-based Tuition Scholarships

 Northeastern University Law Grant

-Northeastern University Law Grants (NULG) are awarded to first-year students based on need.
+Northeastern University Law Grants (NULG) are tuition scholarships awarded to first-year students based on need.
 Recipients of this institutionally funded program are not required to repay this award.
 The Office of Financial Aid determines all NULG award decisions.
 To be eligible, you must be an admitted student and file a FAFSA.

-A variety of modest need-based scholarships are awarded annually to upper-level students; some of these scholarships have very specific eligibility criteria.
+A variety of modest need-based tuition scholarships are awarded annually to upper-level students; some of these scholarships have very specific eligibility criteria.
 The application process for these named scholarships is separate and distinct from the application for financial aid.
 More information on the endowed scholarship application process is available.